-The “official” birthdate occurs sometime later in 2020, but since this year marks the 80th anniversary of Pensacola Dam, we (GRDA) plan to share information all year long about this historic structure and the important role it has played in the development of Oklahoma and the surrounding region.
+The “official” birthdate occurs sometime later in 2020, but since this year marks the 80th anniversary of Pensacola Dam, the Grand River Dam Authority plans to share information all year long about this historic structure and the important role it has played in the development of Oklahoma and the surrounding region.

 Much of the dirt work for Pensacola Dam was just getting underway when this photograph (above) was taken in September of 1938.